 Who can build the tallest tower of plastic champagne glasses?
 The challenge is on, and all you need is a set of inexpensive plastic champagne glasses or similar.
 These glasses can also be combined with index cards as part of the challenge.
 Our tallest tower challenge is always a hit!

-If you want to introduce some screen-free coding to the kids and have it double as a simple New Years’ Eve activity, try this STEM coding activity from my friend.
-Learn how to run your own program!
+If you want to introduce some screen-free coding to the kids and have it double as a simple New Years’ Eve activity, try this STEM coding activity.
+Learn how to run your program!

 6. BALL DROP STEM CHALLENGE

 You can have your kids put their designing and engineering skills to the test by challenging them to create their ball drop for New Year’s Eve!
 Can they design and create a homemade ball?
 Can they engineer a pulley system?
 A little research on the simple pulley machine and some creativity to make a ball are all you need!
 Look at items around the house to solve these challenges!

 For this New Years’ Eve STEM activity, you can challenge your kids to make a tower to support your “New Year’s Countdown Ball.”
 We will use the classic spaghetti and marshmallow STEM challenge for this challenge.

 The marshmallow will be your BALL.

 Using only one large marshmallow, 20 pieces of uncooked spaghetti, string, and/or tape, challenge your kids to build the tallest tower possible to support a marshmallow on the top.
 You can give a time limit or keep it open-ended!

 Next, you can challenge your kids to build a LEGO theme ball drop for New Years’.
 Our friends created this challenge over at Frugal Fun For Kids.
 They are whiz at creative, kid-friendly LEGO builds.